esphome-econet/esphome-econet/README.md

 ### Testing Local Changes

-The esphome CLI can be used to compile and install changes to YAML and/or code via the `esphome config`, `esphome compile` and `esphome run` commands.
-The provided `example-local.yaml` file provides a simple example of how to build with all local changes like this; just add a secret.yaml file to the root of your checked-out repo and run `esphome compile example-local.yaml` to test compilation of your configuration and code changes.
+The esphome CLI can be used to compile and install changes to YAML and/or code via the `esphome config|compile|run` commands.
+The provided `example-local.yaml` file provides a simple example of how to build with all local changes like this; just add a `secrets.yaml` file to the root of your checked-out repo and run `esphome compile example-local.yaml` to test compilation of your configuration and code changes.
 You can use the `esphome config example-local.yaml` command to see the results of any config updates, or the `esphome run example-local.yaml` to deploy your changes to an ESPHome-capable device over wi-fi or USB.

 ## Need More Help?